filecash/filecash-docs/docs/store/lotus/store-data.md

 ---
 title: 'Lotus: store data'
-description: 'This guide will show you how to import and make deals to store data on the Filecoin network using Lotus.'
+description: 'This guide will show you how to import and make deals to store data on the Filecash network using Lotus.'
 breadcrumb: 'Store data'
 ---